astratow/Journal/03week/day16.md

 - 25.02.2021 Day off.
 Kids playing up since 4AM!
 - I played around PrettyTable.
 I created a table with add_column() method and changed align attribute.
 Pretty fun.
 - Happy Birthday!
+- I started to work with PyCharm.
+Despite it's a great tool, it takes all my memory, as I use old PC...